Mitchell D. Silber

 Mitchell Darrow Silber (born February 7, 1970) is the executive director of the Community Security Initiative, a partnership between the UJA-Federation of New York (UJA) and the Jewish Community Relations Council of New York (JCRC-NY), funded by The Paul E. Singer Foundation, Carolyn and Marc Rowan, and several other foundations, to help secure local Jewish institutions in the New York region.
 He is a professional global political risk, intelligence and security analyst and the former director of intelligence analysis at the New York City Police Department (NYPD).
 He is a regular commentator on political risk and terrorism related issues for both print and broadcast news outlets.

+He is the author of a 2007 NYPD Intelligence Division report titled "Radicalization in the West: The Homegrown Threat," which laid the groundwork for a public policy debate about the growing concern for homegrown terrorism and was meant to serve as a tool for law enforcement to better understand how the process of homegrown radicalization to terrorism occurs.
+The report became controversial as some progressive and Muslim activist groups alleged that it served to legitimize surveillance of Muslims in the United States by law enforcement.
+Silber denies that was its purpose.

 Early life and education

 Silber grew up in Atlantic Beach, New York and attended Lawrence High School, where he was the president of the student government.
 He graduated from the University of Pennsylvania as a dual major with a B.A. economics and European history.

 Later in his career, he went back to school and earned an M.A. in international affairs at School of International and Public Affairs, Columbia University (SIPA).
 Silber's concentration was on the Middle East and security policy.
 While at SIPA he led a graduate student task force that conducted a post 9/11 analysis of Saudi Arabia and its counter terrorist financing efforts for the Council on Foreign Relations Task Force on Saudi Arabia and Terrorism Financing.